- Lisa Lou

 4. During a funeral procession (even if you are outdoors)

-5. During a prayer at an event (even if outside, the hat is removed during a prayer)
+5. During a prayer (even if outside, the hat is removed)

 6. Weddings (even if outside)